Your ultimate guide to retail media and retail media networks (RMNs)

 Figure 1.
 The first ever banner by AT&T

 The development of advertising technologies has given retailers the opportunity to reach new customers and create new sources of revenue.
+Today, retailers and e-commerce companies can use online media to advertise their products and services.

-Amazon sells its advertising space to retailers via its Amazon Advertising retail media network.
-The new business model caught on quickly and other retailers have started to copy it.
+It is widely recognized that the first platform that brought retailers together was Amazon.
+Amazon sells ad space to retailers via its Amazon Advertising retail media network.
+The new business model caught on quickly, and other retailers have started to copy it.

 • Walgreens Advertising Group — A RMN offering access to over-the-top (OTT), CTV and linear TV audiences.

 • Instacart Advertising — Instacart focuses on fast-moving consumer goods (FMCG) using its own data.
-Instacart’s active user base is approximately 9.6 million people.

 Retailers with a wide and active user base have a good opportunity to create their own retail media networks.